 New Zealand Epithermal Gold

-Given the prospectivity of the region, Kenex has developed an exploration GIS and mineral prospectivity model for epithermal gold mineralisation for the Hauraki district, as well as the significantly underexplored Taupo Volcanic Zone and the Northland regions.
-The latter region (Northland) is the subject of a New Zealand Government Northland 2012 competitive tender.
+Given the prospectivity of the region, Kenex has developed an exploration GIS and mineral potential map for epithermal gold mineralisation for the Hauraki district, as well as the significantly underexplored Taupo Volcanic Zone, and the Northland region.
+The Northland region was the subject of a New Zealand Government Northland 2012 competitive tender.

 The review of the exploration data contained within the exploration GIS has been completed using the most recently accepted model for epithermal gold mineralisation.
-Predictive maps have been developed that map possible source, transport, trap and metal deposition for epithermal gold mineralisation.
+Predictive maps were developed that map possible source, transport, trap, and metal deposition for epithermal gold mineralisation.
 The spatial analysis identified the following geological parameters as important for predicting epithermal gold mineralisation in New Zealand:

 - Host rock preference of known deposits.